aviatesk/JET.jl/docs/src/jetanalysis.md

 # - `sum(a::Vector{Any})` can throw when `a` is empty
 @report_call strange_sum([])

-# the typo dection pass will only report the "typo"
+# the typo detection pass will only report the "typo"
 @report_call mode=:typo strange_sum([])
 ```